thoera/nba_all_stars/README.md

 That list is not very rich (the name of the player, the number and the year(s) of selection and that's it) so I used `Beautiful Soup` to gather more data by scraping the Wikipedia page of each player and [Basketball-Reference.com](http://www.basketball-reference.com/) a website which has a lot of game statistics.

-## Number of selections
+## All-Star one time, All-Star all the time?

 The first thing we can look at is the number of selection(s) to the All-Star game.

-And to be frank it was quite a surprise for me: about one third of the players have been selected only one time for the event and just a little less than 1/3 more than three times.
+And to be frank it was quite a surprise for me: about one third of the players have been selected only one time for the event!

+On the other hand, four players have been selected fifteen times or more: Kevin Garnett, Kobe Bryant, Shaquille O'Neal and Tim Duncan.

 ![number_of_selections_histogram.png](/plots/number_of_selections_histogram.png?raw=true)

+## A preferable position to be selected?

+There are two ways to be selected:
+* fans vote on the starters for the game, selecting three frontcourt players and two guards.
+* coaches vote for the reserves: two guards, three frontcourt players and two wild cards.

+Before 2013 it was a little different: fans selected two forwards and one center instead of thee frontcourt players.